Leaders Connect: How it Started

-At first we continued to meet at Zingerman’s, and then when we outgrew that venue, we moved to the IT Zone, which is now the Spark facility on East Liberty.
+At first we continued to meet at Zingerman’s and then when we outgrew that venue, we moved to the IT Zone, which is now the Spark facility on East Liberty.
 The program continued to grow and about ten years ago, the breakfast series moved to Zingerman’s Roadhouse where I continue to host events.
-Along the way we picked up some amazing sponsors: Zingerman’s Community of Businesses, Bank of Ann Arbor, and Rehmen.
-One of our other sponsors, Roger Rayle, owner of R2VIVE, has graciously video recorded and posted our meetings to the Leaders Connect youtube.
+Along the way we picked up some amazing sponsors: Zingerman’s Community of Businesses, Bank of Ann Arbor, and Rehmann.
+One of our other sponsors, Roger Rayle, owner of R2VIVE, has graciously video recorded and posted our meetings to the Leaders Connect YouTube channel.
 This year Leaders Connect has chosen North Star Reach as the non-profit organization to sponsor.

 Once a month, at 7 a.m. on a Friday morning, sixty to one hundred community leaders gather for the Leaders Connect Breakfast to learn together and make meaningful connections.
 The event has become a unique opportunity for leaders to join together from five distinct segments of the community: